Lee Zeldin

-Lee Michael Zeldin (born January 30, 1980) is an American attorney, politician, and former Army intelligence officer who has been serving as the 17th administrator of the Environmental Protection Agency (EPA) since January 29, 2025.
-A member of the Republican Party, he represented in the United States House of Representatives from 2015 to 2023.
-From 2011 to 2014, Zeldin served as a member of the New York State Senate from the 3rd Senate district.
+Lee Michael Zeldin (born January 30, 1980) is an American politician and lawyer serving as the 17th administrator of the Environmental Protection Agency (EPA) since January 2025.
+Previously, he served in the United States House of Representatives, representing from 2015 to 2023, as well as in the New York State Senate, representing the 3rd Senate district from 2011 to 2014.
+He is a member of the Republican Party.

-A close ally of President Donald Trump, Zeldin prominently defended Trump during his first impeachment hearings concerning the Trump–Ukraine scandal.
-In April 2021, Zeldin announced his candidacy for Governor of New York in 2022.
-He defeated three challengers in the Republican primary, becoming the nominee of the Republican Party and the Conservative Party.
-Zeldin lost the election to incumbent governor Kathy Hochul while receiving the highest percentage of the vote for a Republican gubernatorial nominee since 2002 and the highest raw vote total for a Republican gubernatorial nominee since 1970.
+A close ally of President Donald Trump, Zeldin prominently defended Trump during his first impeachment.
+Zeldin was the Republican nominee for Governor of New York in 2022.
+Although he lost the election to incumbent governor Kathy Hochul, it was the best Republican performance in a New York gubernatorial election since 2002, and the closest since 1994.

-In November 2024, Zeldin was nominated for Administrator of the EPA as part of the second administration of President Donald Trump.
-He was confirmed by the Senate and sworn in on January 29, 2025.
-During his tenure at the EPA, Zeldin has reframed the purpose of the agency and pushed for substantial environmental deregulation.
+In 2025, Zeldin became the administrator of the EPA as part of the second administration of President Trump and proposed major deregulation actions at the agency.

 Early life and education

-Zeldin was born in East Meadow, New York, the son of Merrill Schwartz and David Zeldin.
-He was raised in Suffolk County, New York, and graduated from William Floyd High School in Mastic Beach, New York, in 1998.
-He also attended Hebrew school.
+Zeldin was born on January 30, 1980, in East Meadow, New York, the son of Merrill Schwartz and David Zeldin.
+His father was a private investigator and his mother was a fourth-grade teacher.
+They divorced when Zeldin was young.
+He was raised in Shirley in Long Island, New York, and graduated from William Floyd High School in Mastic Beach, New York, in 1998.
+Zeldin's family is Jewish and he attended Hebrew school.
+His uncle Isaiah Zeldin was a rabbi who founded Stephen Wise Temple, a Reform synagogue in Los Angeles.

-Zeldin received a bachelor's degree in political science from the SUNY University at Albany in 2001.
-He received a Juris Doctor from Albany Law School in May 2003.
-In 2004, he was admitted to the New York State Bar, becoming the youngest attorney in New York at the time.
+Zeldin graduated from SUNY University at Albany in 2001 with a Bachelor of Arts in political science and from Albany Law School in 2003 with a Juris Doctor.
+He passed the bar exam and was admitted to the New York State Bar in 2004, becoming the youngest lawyer in New York at the time.